dyte-io/docs/docs/react-web-core/reference/DyteStage.md

 ### meeting.stage.grantAccess()
 Method to grant access to Stage.
-	This can be in response to a Stage Join request but it can be called on other users as well
+	This can be in response to a Stage Join request, but it can be called on other users as well

 `permissions.acceptPresentRequests` privilege required